Nurture Abundance

 Schedule a Consultation Today

-My mother died when I was 16 and my world shattered.
-Therapy was an important part of picking up the pieces and making sense of my identity.
+In addition to identity work, my mother died when I was 16 and my world shattered.
+Therapy was an important part of picking up the pieces and making sense of my grief.
 As someone who has both seen a therapist, and provided therapy to others, I know what it’s like to be vulnerable and how hard it can be to grow, stabilize, and change.
-I will provide gentle, honest, and non-judgmental support throughout our work together.
+I will provide gentle, warm, and non-judgmental support throughout our work together.

 You Are

-You are someone that lives an alternative lifestyle.
 You don’t fit into society’s norms and maybe you don’t even want to.
-You may be BIPOC, LGTBQIA+, QTPOC, kinky, polyamorous, ethically non-monogamous, intersectional, or neurodivergent.
+You may be BIPOC, LGTBQIA+, QTPOC, kinky, polyamorous, ethically non-monogamous, fat, neurodivergent, or a person living with a disability (among other identities).
 There can be great joy and pride in being different, but difference can also be met with oppression.
-I know what it’s like to feel othered, how it can effect self esteem, your ability to connect with others, and can lead to trauma, isolation, sadness, depression, anxiety, anger, grief, hopelessness and confusion.
+I know what it’s like to feel othered, how it can affect self esteem, your ability to connect with others, and can lead to trauma, isolation, sadness, depression, anxiety, anger, grief, hopelessness and confusion.

 I want to help you reclaim your power.
 I believe that there is healing in telling your truth loud and proud.
 I want to listen to your story.
 I want to validate your existence, help you reconnect with your own values and worldview, your joy, motivation, and community.
 I want to see and celebrate you as your whole, intersectional, and beautiful self.